-Councils - like any other organisations in England and Wales - have a duty to comply with important data protection legislation.
-If they fail to keep your data secure or misuse the data (whether intentionally or by accident), you may have a legal case for compensation.
+Councils, like any other organisations in England and Wales, have a duty to comply with important data protection legislation.
+If they fail to keep your data secure or misuse the data. whether intentionally or by accident; you may have a legal case for council data breach compensation.

 A council data breach claim can also include incidents involving organisations that are under the control of a local government authority.
 Many of the compensation claims we take forward arise from breaches involving social services as one example, and councils are the local education authorities for schools as well.

 When you make a council compensation claim, you can be entitled to:

 - General Damages: for any distress and suffering caused

 - Special Damages: for any losses and expenses caused, like time off work due to the distress, or financial losses from fraud or theft